Back to Blogging, for Good this Time

 - Jason Burk at Burk.io for his web design and inspiring me to edit the look of my website to make it my own.

 - I really like this website by Jamie Thingelstad for all of his pages and menu items at thingelstad.com.
-I took a page out of his playbook and made some pages you can view over on the About page.
+I took a page out of his playbook and made some pages you can view over the the About page.

 - Gabz for showing you can switch platforms and make it work.